Skip to main content

 Dragonflight by Anne McCaffrey

 Anne McCaffrey’s writing is not universally revered for its word craft — not every sentence is a work of art — but her world building and the characters with whom she populated her stories cemented her place as a fixture of the fantasy genre.
-She wrote more than twenty books in the Dragonriders of Pern series, and the types of lord and lady and of course dragon that populate her books further defined the genre as a whole.
+She wrote more than twenty books in the Dragonriders of Pern series, and the types of lord and lady and of course, dragon that populate her books further defined the genre as a whole.
 Try this first novel set on the world of Pern — if you love it, you have months or even years of pleasurable reading ahead of you.
 If not so much, well, then at least you have the rest of this list.

 The Hitchhiker's Guide to the Galaxy by Douglas Adams

-First created as a BBC radio program and later made into everything from a TV show to a stage play to a feature film, and complete with myriad companion books and updated editions, The Hitchhiker’s Guide to the Galaxy is a sprawling, hilarious, and truly strange work that follows unwitting protagonist Arthur Dent all throughout the universe after aliens destroy Earth effectively in the name of eminent domain — they need to expand a bypass between galaxies, and Earth is in the way.
+First created as a BBC radio program and later made into everything from a TV show to a stage play to a feature film, and complete with myriad companion books and updated editions, The Hitchhiker’s Guide to the Galaxy is a sprawling and hilarious and truly strange work that follows unwitting protagonist Arthur Dent all throughout the universe after aliens destroy Earth effectively in the name of eminent domain — they need to expand a bypass between galaxies, and Earth is in the way.
 Throughout the strange travels and trials of Dent, the character and the reader are met with the same question: What is the meaning of life?
 The answer is… well, you’ll have to read the book.

 Pawn of Prophecy by David Eddings